Chapter 7 Statistical Inference in R

 ## 134.0567

-Interval Estimation Denote \(\overline{x}_n\) and \(s_n\) be the sample mean and sample standard deviation, respectively.
-The \(100(1-\alpha)\%\) confidence interval of \(\mu\) is given by \[\begin{equation*} \bigg[ \overline{x}_n - t_{n-1; \alpha/2} \frac{s_n}{\sqrt{n}}, \overline{x}_n + t_{n-1; \alpha/2} \frac{s_n}{\sqrt{n}} \bigg], \end{equation*}\] where \(t_{n-1;\alpha/2}\) satisfies \(P(T > t_{n-1;\alpha/2}) = \alpha/2\) and \(T \sim t(n-1)\).
+Let \(\overline{x}n\) and \(s_n\) be the sample mean and sample standard deviation.
+A \(100(1-\alpha)%\) confidence interval for \(\mu\) is \[\begin{equation*} \bigg[ \overline{x}_n - t_{n-1;\alpha/2} \frac{s_n}{\sqrt{n}}, \overline{x}_n + t_{n-1;\alpha/2} \frac{s_n}{\sqrt{n}} \bigg], \end{equation*}\] where \(t_{n-1;\alpha/2}\) satisfies \(P(T > t_{n-1;\alpha/2})=\alpha/2\) and \(T \sim t(n-1)\).

 t.test(x, conf.level = 0.99)